mattvarghese/coconut/README.md

 When closing the simulator, make sure to first quit out of Coconut by entering 'q' at the 'mips >' prompt, before you close 'dumbterminal' (using Ctrl+C).
 Otherwise, you may have to wait a bit before the sockets that the terminal binds to are released, before the 'dumbterminal' can bind to them again.

 To cleanup the compile, run 'make distclean' from the 'test/' folder, and remove any 'a.out' file.
 Note: An example of virtual terminal mentioned above is an 'xterm' window.
-Howevr, you can use any terminal.
+However, you can use any terminal.

+---

 ## Distribution Structure
 ### 'asm' directory